awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

 Alternatively, you can run the git fetch command\.
 You can also view all remote branches by running git branch \-\-all, but until you update the list of your local repo, the remote branch you created does not appear in the list\.
 For more options, see your Git documentation\.

-1. To set up a branch in the local repo that is connected to the new branch in the AWS CodeCommit repository, run git checkout *remote\-branch\-name*\.
+1. To set up a branch in the local repo that is connected to the new branch in the CodeCommit repository, run git checkout *remote\-branch\-name*\.

 **Note**
- To get a list of AWS CodeCommit repository names and their URLs, run the git remote \-v command\.
+ To get a list of CodeCommit repository names and their URLs, run the git remote \-v command\.